top of page

 Result:

-In one recent ophthalmology case involving a catastrophic injury, the claims team faced pressure from both the board and the insured to reject a pre-trial settlement demand.
-By presenting a matched set of similar past cases, alongside Agatha’s indemnity estimate, the team secured board settlement authority and obtained the physician’s consent.
-The case was settled within predicted range, avoiding trial risk and preserving relationships.
+In one recent case involving a catastrophic injury, the claims team was faced with pressure to reject a pre-trial settlement demand.
+A matched set of similar past cases and an indemnity estimate from Agatha helped the team secure settlement authority.
+The case was settled within the predicted range, avoiding trial risk and preserving relationships.

 Impact: